 Lying just 52 miles northeast of Portland, Mount St. Helens is visible on clear days (but not nearly as visible as Mt.
 Hood).

-Just as food for thought: experts say that the next eruption will likely be even more destructive and violent than the last one which killed 57 people and left a mile diameter crater in the top of the mountain.
+Just as food for thought: experts say that the next eruption will likely be even more destructive and violent than the last one which killed 57 people and left a mile-diameter crater at (or “in place of”) the top of the mountain.

 4. Mt.
 Adams